wangboya/dell_pid_fan_control/README.md

 ## Description
 This script controls the fans in a Dell R720xd based on CPU and ambient temperature readings from the server's iDRAC controller.
 Temperture is read using `SNMPWALK`.
 Optionally the temperature can be read using `IPMITOOL` but I found this to slower than using SNMP.
 Fan speed is set using `IPMITOOL`.

-This script is written in bash so it requires a program called bc (basic calculator) to do multiplication.
+This script is written in bash so it requires a program called `bc` (basic calculator) to do multiplication.
+You could port this to Python and you wouldn't need `bc`.

 The OIDs used for SNMP are for a Dell R720xd.
 If you have a different server you will need to modify the `SNMPWALK` and `IPMITOOL` commands.

 The fan speed control utilizes a PID controller, but it only lowers the temperature if too high and does not try to increase it to meet the target.
 Instead I have chosen to set low speed boundaries based on ambient temperature so that the CPU temperature can go way below the maximum temperature.

-Kp, Ki, and Kd are used to tune the behavior of the PID controller in response to temperature changes.
+Kp, Ki, and Kd are gain parameters used to tune the behavior of the PID controller in response to temperature changes.
 You'll have to research these on your own to determine how to tune them.
 The descriptions in the comments of the script file were copied from another example and may not be correct.

 ## Required Tools
 There are 3 tools you need to load into your machine: